-Basil is an annual herb plant that provides a favorite flavor in many dishes.
-It’s an herb that is easy to grow and does well when grown indoor or outdoors, as long as its modest needs are met.
-If you’re considering growing basil, follow these tips for success and an abundant harvest.
-Follow the steps below to learn how to grow basil.
+Basil is a delicious annual herb that can be found in dishes all around the world.
+It’s also easy to grow whether indoor or outdoors, so long as its modest needs are met.
+If you’re considering growing basil, follow the steps below to learn how to grow basil successfully, and to have an abundant harvest.

 How to Grow Basil

-Basil likes a slightly tropical environment, so select a planting location that will provide the herb plants with at least six hours of direct sun per day.
+Basil likes a slightly tropical environment, so select a planting location that will provide the plants with at least six hours of direct sunlight per day.

-Although basil will grow in most soils it prefers, rich, moist, well-draining soil.
-To prepare the location, remove some earth and create a mixture that is 50 percent soil and 50 percent compost.
+Although basil will grow in most soil types it prefers, rich, moist, well-draining soil.
+To prepare the location, remove some soil and create a mixture that is 50 percent soil and 50 percent compost.
 Back-fill the in-ground location or container, water the soil mixture well, then let set overnight before planting basil seeds or plants.
-This overnight set will allow all the soil components to blend together, nutrients to leach throughout the soil and the soil become thoroughly moistened.
+This overnight set will allow all the soil to blend together and become equally moistened.

 When to Plant Basil

 Basil can be started from seeds and planted in the late spring, or early summer depending on your location.
-Whichever you choose, wait until all danger of frost has past and the daytime temperatures remain above 21 C (70 degrees Fahrenheit) and nighttime temperatures do not dip below 10 C (50 degrees Fahrenheit) for three consecutive days prior to planting.
+Whichever you choose, wait until all danger of frost has past, and that daytime temperatures remain above 21 C, and nighttime temperatures are at least 10 C.

-Starting Indoors: Seeds can be started a few weeks before the last frost date.
+Seeds can be started a few weeks before the last frost date.
 Fill pots with sterilized potting soil.
 Pre-soak the soil and sow seeds no more than a 1/4 inch deep.
-Place the pots in a sunny, warm location inside.
+Place the pots in a sunny, warm location with good air circulation.
+Proper air circulation helps prevent mold and fungi issues.

-Starting Outdoors: Choose a sunny location and amend the plant bed with a couple inches of compost.
+Choose a sunny location and amend the plant bed with a couple inches of compost.
 Water the ground well prior to sowing the seeds.
 Basil seeds only need to be sown a 1/4 inch deep.
-The seeds are small and light helps to stimulate the germination process.
+The sowing depth is important, because light helps to stimulate the germination process.

 Maintenance and Harvesting

-Seed Harvesting: If seeds are desired at the end of the growing season, allow some flower stalks to remain on the plant and reach maturity.
+To save some seeds at the end of the growing season, allow some flower stalks to remain on the plant and reach maturity.
 Place harvested flower stalks on a paper towel and allow to dry out.
 Once they have dried, shake the dried flower stalks and the basil seeds will fall out.
 The seeds can be stored in an envelop and planted the following season.

 There are many different varieties of basil seeds to choose from, all with their own flavor and aroma.
 Some of the best garden choices include: